starcitizen-lug/knowledge-base/wiki/Home.md

 > - The Star Citizen install script on the Lutris website is currently broken.
 We recommend using the installer we bundle with our [Helper](https://github.com/starcitizen-lug/lug-helper) instead.
 > - To fix broken installs after using the Lutris website's script, enable DXVK in Lutris then install a recommended DXVK and runner based on our [Quick Start Guide ](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide).
 You may also need to disable `Prefer System Libraries` and `Use System Winetricks` and manually create missing directory paths for the install to complete.

-> (Jan 22, 2023) **Game install hangs**
-> - Some Penguins are reporting hangs during installation.
-In Lutris, setting `Prefer system libraries` to `Off` globally before installation fixes the problem.
-After installation, this can be reset and configured only for Star Citizen if desired.

 **Nvidia News**